flamsanct/flamsanct.github.io/org/README.md

 #### The Treasury

 Economic oversight and reporting, treasury management, budgeting.
-Will be important to recruit individuals with strong credentials related to these fields (e.g. ideally at least one CPA).
+It may be important to recruit individuals with strong credentials related to these fields if possible.
 The Architect of the Treasury could act as a type of CFO.

 #### The Academy